All posts

 The US LLC fits when:

-• Revenue is denominated in USD or other hard currencies
+• Revenue is in USD or other hard currencies

-• US banking and payment infrastructure are needed
+• You need US banking and payment infrastructure

-• The business is location-independent (consulting, SaaS, freelance services)
+• The business is location-independent (consulting, SaaS, freelancing)

-Both structures simultaneously is also a valid configuration.
-Some Turkish founders maintain an A.Ş. for Turkish domestic business and a US LLC for international revenue.
-This creates parallel tax reporting obligations but cleanly separates currency exposure and client relationships.
+Running both simultaneously is also common.
+An A.S. for Turkish domestic business, a US LLC for international revenue.
+Parallel tax reporting, but clean separation of currency exposure and client relationships.

-For a detailed walkthrough of the US LLC formation process from Turkey, see the US LLC formation guide for Turkish residents.
+For the full formation process, see the US LLC formation guide for Turkish residents.

 FAQ